 - Create users in Haiilo

 - Remove users in Haiilo when they do not require access anymore.
-Users cannot be deactivated, only removed
+Users cannot be deactivated; they are always deleted from Haiilo.

 - Keep user attributes synchronized between your IdP and Haiilo

-Instructions for setup for various IdPs can be found at the bottom of this page.
+Step-by-step setup instructions for the IdPs Entra ID and Okta can be found at the bottom of this page.

-- To set up SCIM, you need to generate an access token in your Haiilo profile.
-For more information on how to do this, see here.
-When you have generated your access token, proceed to your IdP to begin setting up SCIM.
+- To set up SCIM, you must generate an access token in your Haiilo profile.
+After generating your access token, proceed to your IdP to begin setting up SCIM.

 - In your Haiilo application in your IdP, navigate to the Provisioning tab